 The stand mixer method for shredding chicken is one of my favorite kitchen hacks.
 It saves your wrists from the tedious two fork method and takes a fraction of the time to shred your entire batch of chicken.
 It’s seriously mind-blowing.

 Shredded chicken is great for weekly meal prep.
 You can shred several chicken breasts on a Sunday, store them in a container and have healthy meals throughout the week.
-Shredded chicken will keep for 3-4 days in the fridge and up to 2 months in the freezer.
+It will keep for 3-4 days in the fridge and up to 2 months in the freezer.

-I frequently make a large batch of shredded chicken, freeze it in small containers and then just thaw as needed.
+I frequently make a large batch, freeze it in small containers and then just thaw as needed.
 It makes my daily recipes a breeze.

 - Whole30 Chicken Broccoli Casserole